 Are you a Private Banking customer?

 Another option is to choose Private Banking (from EUR 500,000).
-A portfolio manager will put together a portfolio for you, based on the ING global investment strategy, tailored to your risk profile and goals.
-The portfolio may include investment funds, shares, obligations and structured products.
-However the portfolio is composed (from very defensively to very dynamically), the ING investment strategy will remain the common denominator.
+A portfolio manager will put together a portfolio for you, based on the ING global investment strategy, which is tailored to your risk profile and goals.
+The portfolio may include investment funds, shares, bonds and structured products.
+However the portfolio is composed (from very defensively to very dynamically), the ING investment strategy is always the common denominator.
 You and your portfolio manager will meet regularly to discuss results, so you will be the one holding the reins.

 You can also opt for a model portfolio (investment fund), where a team of experts manage the investment fund exclusively for ING Private Banking.